jlaska/CloudForms.Auto/README.md

 * unittestzero

 1. Clone this project and install dependencies.
 Dependencies may be installed by running `pip-python install -r ./requirements.txt` from the root of the project.
-2. Edit `data/template_data.py` if desired.
-3. Execute `./generate_dataset.py` to generate a semi-random dataset based on `data/template_data.py`.
+2. Verify `data/large_dataset.py` is pointed to correct system templates.
-4. Update `data/private_data.template` file with private provider account details.
+3. Update `data/private_data.template` file with private provider account details.
 Add base64 encoded passwords for aeolus and katello projects.
 See encoding instructions below.
-5. Rename `data/private_data.template` to `data/private_data.ini` and add `data/private_data.template` to `.gitignore` file
+4. Rename `data/private_data.template` to `data/private_data.ini` and add `data/private_data.template` to `.gitignore` file
-6. Run tests!
+5. Run tests per `tests/aeolus2/README.md`.

 *Base64 encoding:*